 I was surprised to see that Knott’s has a ton of roller coaster rides, especially geared toward big kids.
 But there’s still plenty to do for little kids, including toddler roller coasters, rides, shows, and entertainment.

 Los Angeles is known for wonderful weather, including the outdoors.
 From hikes to gardens, below are some of our family favorites to check out:

 18. Sturtevant Falls

 That said, note that the hike is a 3.3-mile hike, and has a steep uphill climb on your way back to the lot.
-You’ll also have to guide your kids to step on rocks and cross streams.
+You’ll also have to guide your kids to step on rocks and cross water.
 Baby carriers work great for little ones—otherwise, wait until they’re a good three- or four-years-old to make the trek.

 19. Wilacre Park

 I love bringing my kids outdoors, and Wilacre Park is an awesome hike for young children.
 We took our twins as early as under two-years-old.
 It’s a curvy drive up the mountain, with a clear parking lot to tell you where to start.
 The last time we went, we visited the reservoir and watched the ducks float by.

 Perks include a museum and activity area as well as a nice bathroom (a rarity when out in nature!).
 For a perfect hike, this is one of my favorite things to do in Los Angeles with kids.

 I love visiting college campuses, and UCLA is no exception.
 One of the tourist-y things we do is walk through their botanical garden.
 You’ll find huge trees and plants native to the area.
 I don’t recommend a stroller, so bring a baby carrier if your little one is too small to walk.